dfinity/portal/roadmap/1_core-protocol/pending/eth-integration.md

 is_community: false
 ---

-The Direct Integration with Ethereum and the Internet Computer plans to encompass a few implementations, as follows:

-Ethereum blockchain integration: Integrating the Internet Computer blockchain with the Ethereum blockchain in a trustless manner, i.e., without using any trusted intermediaries such as bridges.
-This will enable smart contracts on the Internet Computer to call smart contracts on Ethereum and vice versa.

-EVM support on the Internet Computer (IC): Providing an Ethereum execution environment (EVM) on the Internet Computer to run Solidity-/EVM-based smart contracts on the IC.
+Direct integration of the Internet Computer with the Ethereum blockchain will enable smart contracts on the Internet Computer to call smart contracts on Ethereum and vice versa in a trustless manner, without using any trusted intermediaries such as bridges.
+The integration will also include implementation of an Ethereum execution environment (EVM), which will enable the Internet Computer to run Solidity-/EVM-based smart contracts.